Actively Recruiting

 - Known drug or alcohol addiction

-- Mental impairment preventing understanding of the study
+- Mental impairment preventing understanding of study

 - Preoperative need for intra-aortic balloon pump or intravenous inotropes

-- Prior thoracic radiation therapy
+- Prior thoracic radiation or current chemotherapy

-- Long-term steroid treatment except intermittent inhaled steroids
+- Long-term steroid treatment (except intermittent inhaled steroids)

 - Known hypertrophic obstructive cardiomyopathy

-- Known cold agglutinin disease
+- Known cold agglutinin

-- Contraindication to anticoagulation
+- Contraindications to anticoagulation

-- Organ transplant recipient or evaluation for transplant
+- Organ transplant or evaluation for transplant

-- Body mass index above 45 kg/m2
+- Body mass index over 45 kg/m2

 - Diagnosed connective tissue disorder